aksommerville/egg2/README.md

 - - - [x] Drum channel
 - - - [x] Sub channel
 - - - [x] Post
-- - [ ] Render.
+- - [x] Render.
-- - - [ ] Even though we don't need it yet, confirm everything works with `render_texture.border` before moving on.
+- - - [x] Even though we don't need it yet, confirm everything works with `render_texture.border` before moving on.
+- - - - ...tried.
+Not certain it actually did anything, but all seems in order i guess.
 - - - [x] TILE and FANCY shaders.
 - - - [x] FANCY probably needs an xform too.
 - - [ ] Input.